exratione/selenium-service-example/README.md

 # Other Notes

-As of Q2 2014, the native binary SSH tunnels for SauceLabs and BrowserStack are still fairly new.
-They are not yet as robust as the old Java SSH tunnels that were used by these services up until Q1 2014, and nor are they as capable of handling as great a number of test threads.
+The native binary SSH tunnels for SauceLabs and BrowserStack are not capable of handling a large number of test threads.

 In BrowserStack's case, you should not try to run more than about 8-10 parallel test threads through the same tunnel instance as it will definitely run into issues.
+If your test loads many files or otherwise stresses the network capacity then the tunnel will support even less concurrency.

-If you want greater concurrency then run several tunnel instances in parallel and split your threads between them.
-You will also have to impose a delay of 10-20 seconds between the launch of each tunnel instance, otherwise BrowserStack's server infrastructure becomes confused and may reject WebDriver initialization attempts.
+If you want more tests running at once then run several tunnel instances in parallel and split your threads between them.
+You will have to impose a delay of 10-20 seconds between the launch of each tunnel instance, otherwise BrowserStack's server infrastructure becomes confused and may reject WebDriver initialization attempts.
+Running multiple tunnels concurrently on the same machine has also been shown to run into some of the same network capacity issues if any of the tests make a large number of requests.